-The second part of the eye, called the orbit, consists of the tissues surrounding the eyeball.
+The orbit consists of the tissues surrounding the eyeball.
 These include muscles that move the eyeball in different directions and the nerves attached to the eye.

 Cancers of these tissues are called orbital cancers.

-Finally, there are adnexal (accessory) structures such as the eyelids and tear glands.
+Adnexal (accessory) structures include the eyelids and tear glands.
 Cancers that develop in these tissues are called adnexal cancers.

 Cancers in the eye (intraocular cancers)

 Two types of cancers can be found in the eye.

 Primary intraocular cancers start inside the eyeball.
 In adults, melanoma is the most common primary intraocular cancer, followed by primary intraocular lymphoma.
 These 2 cancers are the focus of this document.

 In children, retinoblastoma (a cancer that starts in cells in the retina) is the most common primary intraocular cancer, and medulloepithelioma is the next most common (but is still extremely rare).
 These childhood cancers are discussed in our document Retinoblastoma.